 Readily available customer service doesn’t mean a whole lot if you’re not able to reach them.
 When setting up web hosting, pay close attention to the methods of contact a company allows for connecting with customer service.

-The gold standard of customer service is a hosting provider who can be reached, and provides customer service via live chat, phone, social media, and email any time day or night.
+The gold standard of customer service is a hosting provider who can be reached and provides customer service via live chat, phone, social media, and email any time, day or night.

 Additional Training Services

 Training shouldn’t be a mandatory item where customer service is concerned.
-A hosting provider offering training and direct support, is going the extra mile to make sure, you know the essentials to make running your online business and managing your website a success.
+A hosting provider offering training and direct support is going the extra mile to make sure you know the essentials to make running your online business and managing your website a success.

-Training can come in a variety of forms from direct, one-on-one training sessions, to training videos and webinars, teleconferences, and even on-site training.
+Training can come in a variety of forms, from direct, one-on-one training sessions to training videos and webinars, teleconferences, and even on-site training.

-Knowledge Base and DIY information
+Knowledge Base and DIY Information

-The best hosting providers will have a knowledge base packed with DIY tips, video tutorials, and troubleshooting for common issues, that can arise during setup and operation of a website.
+The best hosting providers will have a knowledge base packed with DIY tips, video tutorials, and troubleshooting for common issues that can arise during the setup and operation of a website.
 In some cases, these knowledge bases are further enhanced by creating community segments where site owners and community members volunteer their time to help other customers with issues or questions.

 Common Mistakes to Avoid When Choosing a Hosting Provider